st235/HSE.DeepGenerativeNetworks/README.md

 #### Custom images

-I've also prepared a few custom images for test.
+I've also prepared a few custom images for test: small house, big building, theatre, and a shop.

+The results are given in the next ordering:

+1. custom facades segmentation,
+2. pix2pix generations,
+3. cyclegan generations.

 | Small house                                | Big building                                 | Theatre                            | Shop                         |
 |--------------------------------------------|----------------------------------------------|------------------------------------|------------------------------|